 In the early stages of esophageal cancer, you might not experience any symptoms.
 However, as the cancer progresses, you may experience symptoms like vomiting, frequent choking while eating, or chronic cough.

-The esophagus is a muscular tube that is responsible for moving food from the throat to the stomach.
-Esophageal cancer occurs when a malignant (cancerous) tumor forms in the lining of the esophagus.
+The esophagus is a hollow muscular tube that’s responsible for moving food from the throat to the stomach.
+Esophageal cancer can occur when a malignant tumor forms in the lining of the esophagus.

 - chest pain

 - unexpected weight loss

 - bleeding in the esophagus, which may lead to black stools

 - fatigue due to anemia, which can result from bleeding

 - bone pain and other symptoms, if cancer spreads to other parts of the body

 The cause of esophageal cancer isn’t yet known, but it involves changes in the DNA of cells related to the esophagus.